roura356a/csk/intl.en-US/Use Container Service through CLI/Create a cluster.md

 You can call this operation to create a cluster of Container Service for Kubernetes \(ACK\) and specify the number of nodes in the ACK cluster.

-For more information about the API operation, see [t2021637.md\#]() and [Create a managed cluster](/intl.en-US/API Reference/Clusters/Create a cluster/Create a managed cluster.md).
+For more information about the API operation, see [Create a managed cluster](/intl.en-US/API Reference/Clusters/Create a cluster/Create a managed cluster.md).

 ## API request and response formats